 Course Load Enrolled for a minimum of 12 units per quarter.
 All courses (including lower division courses and courses outside the department) count toward this requirement.
 How many courses to take in order to meet this requirement depends on a variety of factors, including the extent to which one must work for financial support, fluency in English, the quality of preparation, and the relative difficulty of the courses selected.
 In addition to formal course work, the following courses may be advisable to meet this requirement: Project and research courses (ECE 596) TAs may register for ECE 502 if assigned an ECE TAship Students studying for the Ph.D.
-Screening Exam may register for ECE 597 Students doing dissertation research and writing may register for ECE 599 Courses numbered 595 only carry one unit applicable to this requirement For all students with M.S. degrees entering the Electrical & Computer Engineering (ECE) Ph.D. program with an emphasis in Computer Engineering during Fall 2010 or later or for those with an emphasis in Communication and Signal Processing (CSP) during Fall 2018 or later, 24-units (6 courses) of graduate engineering or science courses taken at UCSB are required.
+Screening Exam may register for ECE 597 Students doing dissertation research and writing may register for ECE 599 Courses numbered 595 only carry one unit applicable to this requirement Course work For all students with M.S. degrees entering the Electrical & Computer Engineering (ECE) Ph.D. program with an emphasis in Computer Engineering during Fall 2010 or later or for those with an emphasis in Communication and Signal Processing (CSP) during Fall 2018 or later, 24-units (6 courses) of graduate engineering or science courses taken at UCSB are required.
 For CSP emphasis, 4 of these courses have to be in the area of Communication and Signal Processing mentioned in the above tables regarding MS requirements on Page 13, and at least 1 course from each table has to be taken.
-For courses to count toward this requirement, a grade of B+ or better must be attained.
+For courses to count toward this requirement, a grade of B+ or better must be attained and ECE 295, 502, 595, 597, 599 courses cannot count towards the 24-unit (6 courses) requirement.
+Doctoral students must have completed at least 72.0 units of coursework (this may include ECE 596), but doctoral students are expected to take all available courses in their area of interest that the faculty deem relevant to their programs.
+In addition, they are expected to take other courses for breadth.
 EMS (English for Multilingual Students) Linguistics courses passed for those students who were placed in such courses as a result of taking the English Language Placement Exam (ELPE).
 See Section I for details.
 Screening Exam Ph.D.
 Screening Exam passed.
+A GPA of 3.3 is required to take the Screening Exam.
+Failure to have the 3.3 GPA at the time the student is required to take the Screening Exam means an automatic fail for the first attempt.
+A student has two attempts to pass the Screening Exam.
+If a student fails the second time, then they must leave the program.
 See Section B.3 for screening exam policy information.

 Qualifying Exam Ph.D.
 Qualifying Exam passed and consequent advancement to candidacy.
 See Section B.4 for information about qualifying exam policy and advancement to candidacy.
 Defense Exam Defense of Dissertation Exam (public seminar) passed.
 See Section B.5 for information on the dissertation defense exam.
 Dissertation Final submission of the approved dissertation.